textpattern/textpattern-default-theme/README.md

 #### /forms/analytics.misc.txp

-Create a new form in the system with name 'analytics' and type 'misc', then copy/paste the code from this file into it and save it.
+Add your unique Google Analytics ID into the code where indicated.
+Create a new form in the system with name 'analytics' and type 'misc', then copy/paste the code from this file into it, and save it.

 **CURRENTLY INCOMPLETE - MORE FORMS TO BE ADDED SOON**